mingxuan-yi/mingxuan-yi/_posts/2023-07-04-jupyter-notebook.md

 +G_optimizer = optim.SGD([xs], lr = 0.001)
 ```

 - The next step is to modify the training procedure of GANs.
-There is no difference on training the discriminator, we just replace fake samples with a minibatch of `xs`.
+There is no difference on training the discriminator, we just replace fake samples with a minibatch of `xs` and use a single step gradient descent to train the discriminator.
 The `G_loss` is now changed to `-torch.sum(D_logit(xs))` with the purpose of computing the per particle gradient.
 This is because there is no explicit way to perform batch gradient operation in PyTorch, we can instead sum all per particle forward pass together to generate a scalar and backpropogating this scalar would give each particle its own gradient.

 ```diff
 #==============Train the discriminator===============#